Artefact2/libxm/README.md

 Known issues
 ------------

-* Autovibrato is not supported yet.

-* Only loads Fasttracker II-compatible XM files.
+* Only loads FastTracker II-compatible XM files.

-* Loading a bogus file (that has a valid 60-byte header) will probably result in a segmentation fault.
+* Loading a bogus file (that yet has a valid 60-byte header) will probably result in a segmentation fault.

 * Big endian architectures are not yet supported.